GenOM: Ontology Matching with Description Generation and Large Language Model: Methodology

 \subsection{Task Formulation}

-The OM task can be formally defined as follows.
-Given two ontologies, referred to as the \textit{source ontology} $O_{\text{s}}$ and the \textit{target ontology} $O_{\text{t}}$, let $C_s$ denote the set of named concepts in $O_{\text{s}}$ and $C_t$ denote the set of named concepts in $O_{\text{t}}$.
-The objective is to identify a set of mappings, where each mapping consists of a concept pair $(c_s, c_t)$, with $c_s \in C_s$ and $c_t \in C_t$, that are considered semantically related.
-Formally, the alignment output is represented as:
+OM is the process of discovering semantic correspondences between entities that belong to different ontologies.
+Formally, the input of the OM task consists of two ontologies, the \textit{source ontology} $O_{\text{s}}$ and the \textit{target ontology} $O_{\text{t}}$.
+Let $C_{\text{s}}$ and $C_{\text{t}}$ denote the sets of named concepts contained in $O_{\text{s}}$ and $O_{\text{t}}$, respectively.
+The goal of OM is to identify a set of mappings that link semantically related concepts across the two ontologies.
+Each mapping consists of a concept pair $(c_{\text{s}}, c_{\text{t}})$, where $c_{\text{s}} \in C_{\text{s}}$ and $c_{\text{t}} \in C_{\text{t}}$.
+The output of the task is therefore a set of correspondences: